 The Society produces quality publications, organises varied activities and supports research into our local history.
 ADHS has a proud record of promoting heritage conservation in Ashfield and surrounding suburbs for nearly 50 years.

 Come and join us in our Research Rooms in the restored Thirning Villa (1868), located in the grounds of Ashfield’s Pratten Park.
 The Rooms are open on the second and the last Saturdays of each month between 11am and 4pm.
 Weekday visits can be arranged by appointment.

 Events for 2021

 The Committee is currently organising a programme of events and activities for 2021.
-When we finalise the programme we will email members, include them in the Newsletter and post them on our events list on the website.
+Details of our events are indicated in the Events Calendar on the right of this page.

 Fire at Amesbury!

 A DA to re-construct the copper-clad spire and repair damage to timbers, brickwork and the terracotta panels was submitted to Council on 16 March 2021.